Susilasha02/tailwyndz-dq-sentinel/README.md

+# DQ Sentinel — Tailwyndz Propel Assignment

-This pack contains a **clean baseline** and multiple **faulty variants** to test a Data Quality Sentinel for weekly retail time-series.
+This repository contains a small Data Quality (DQ) sentinel for weekly retail time-series data.
+It implements a set of checks (schema, duplicates/timezone anomalies, backfill detection, level shifts, unit/price mix-ups, and basic cadence checks), produces per-file JSON outputs and a summary CSV, and includes a small CI pipeline to run the checks automatically.

+---
 ## Files

 - `sales_weekly.csv` — clean baseline (80 Mondays from 2023-01-02 to 2024-07-08, 5 SKUs × 3 stores)